edgelesssys/marblerun-tensorflow-demo/README.md

     kubectl delete namespace tensorflow
     ```

-1. Uninstall Marblerun
+1. Uninstall MarbleRun
     ```bash
     marblerun uninstall
     ```

 ### Standalone

-You can run the demo with Marblerun in standalone mode as follows:
+You can run the demo with MarbleRun in standalone mode as follows:

 1. Create a mapping of machine B's IP adress (the machine you plan to run the docker image on) to the Tensorflow Serving domain name (127.0.0.1 if you are running on just one machine)
     ```bash